Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Check if you’re eligible

-Prepare and submit a disclosure agreement
+Prepare and submit a disclosure agreement (IF you’re an unregistered entity)

 If you meet the conditions, you’ll need to fill out a “Notification to be Designated a Corporate Number and the Consent Form to the Publication of the Corporate Number or the like”.
 This can be downloaded from the National Tax Agency’s Corporate Number Publication Site.